Asymptotic Consensus Without Self-Confidence: Asymptotic Consensus

-A stochastic matrix is a real matrix with nonnegative entries whose row sums are equal to~$1$.
-Long and infinite products of stochastic matrices have found numerous applications, in particular in computer science for multi-agent systems whose agents start with a private value and repeatedly form averages of perceived values of others.
+In particular in computer science for multi-agent systems whose agents start with a private value and repeatedly form averages of perceived values of others.
 These types of multi-agent systems are not only used in computer networks, but have also been found to model various physical and biological phenomena like the behavior of bird flocks~\cite{BHOT05,OSFM07}.

-In these application, it is of interest to know under which conditions an infinite product of stochastic matrices converges.
-Also of interest are conditions under which the limiting matrix has rank~$1$, for this ensures asymptotic agreement amongst the agents.

-The first convergence result for products of stochastic matrices is the Perron-Frobenius theorem, which states that the powers of an ergodic stochastic matrix converge to a rank~$1$ stochastic matrix.
-Ergodicity here is equivalent to the fact that the matrix has a power that is positive, i.e., all of its entries are positive.
-This result was first generalized to a non-constant product of matrices by Wolfowitz~\cite{Wol63}:

-\begin{thm}[Wolfowitz, 1963] Let~$\mathcal{M}$ be a finite set of stochastic $n\times n$ matrices with the property that every finite product of matrices in~$\mathcal{M}$ is ergodic, and let~$A(k)$ be a sequence of elements of~$\mathcal{M}$.
-Then the sequence of products $A(k)\cdot A(k-1)\cdots A(1)$ converges to a rank~$1$ stochastic matrix. \end{thm}

-The strict finiteness and ergodicity conditions in Wolfowitz' theorem were found to be inappropriate for the mentioned applications.
-Subsequently, Theorem~\ref{thm:wolfowitz} was extended in several directions (see, for example, \cite[Theorem 2]{BHOT05} or \cite[Section II.G]{OSFM07}).
-However, no direct generalization of Wolfowitz' theorem was obtained.
-These results required a constant lower bound on positive matrix entries and an eventual positivity assumption in the product.
-These conditions are also fulfilled in Wolfowitz theorem.
-Additionally, they required a positive diagonal and pseudo-symmetry of the matrices.
-(More specifically, a pseudo-symmetric matrix~$A$ is one such that~$A_{i,j}$ is positive if and only if~$A_{j,i}$ is.)

-These results were recently generalized by Touri and Nedi\'c~\cite{TN11} as part of a result on random products of stochastic matrices.
-They replaced pseudo-symmetry by the more general property of complete reducibility.
-A matrix is {\em completely reducible\/} if it is not permutation similar to a matrix of the form

-where both~$A$ and~$C$ are quadratic and~$B\neq0$.
-A non-probabilistic version of their theorem is the following:
+Mathematically, they translate into long and infinite backwards products of stochastic matrices.